-The network includes researchers in global health, clinical/biomedical sciences, nursing/midwifery and social sciences, representatives of Government and non-governmental organisations across three African partner countries, Ghana, The Gambia and Zimbabwe.
-It will enable co-production of research priorities, funding bids and projects, and research capacity-strengthening in this important yet neglected area of global reproductive health among Early Career Researchers (ECRs) in the UK, Belgium and in participating LMICs.
+The network includes researchers in global health, clinical/biomedical sciences, nursing/midwifery and social sciences, representatives of Government and non-governmental organisations across 14 partner countries, including 6 countries in Africa.
+It will enable co-production of research priorities, funding bids and projects, and research capacity-strengthening in this important yet neglected area of global reproductive health among Early Career Researchers (ECRs) in the core partner countries of Belgium, Ghana, The Gambia, UK and Zimbabwe and in other participating LMICs.

 This project aims to establish a White Rose-led multidisciplinary network on infertility in LMICs to prepare/submit a joint bid to the NIHR Global Health Research Group (GHRG) call expected in mid-May 2022 and to other UK/EU/international funding opportunities including Research Foundation Flanders (FWO) and Africa Research Excellence Fund (AREF).

 - Develop a White Rose-led multidisciplinary network on infertility in LMICs;